 Whatever the technique or clinical approach, psychotherapy is not a magical cure, it is a process to help you find the capacity for improvement within yourself.

 what is the difference between counselling and psychotherapy?

 Different people use the words counselling and psychotherapy in different ways, so there is no commonly agreed definition.
 There is a general understanding that a psychotherapist can work with a wider range of patients, and can offer more in-depth work where appropriate.

-Psychotherapists also tend to have a higher degree of qualification and experience.
+Psychotherapists also have a higher degree of academic qualification and experience.